-- 6.1 To fulfil the requirements of Stage A5 in the SA process we will send this Scoping Report to the following consultation bodies: - 1.
-The Countryside Agency; - 2.
-The Historic Buildings and Monuments Commission for England (English Heritage); - 3.
-English Nature; - 4.
-The Environment Agency; - 5.
-Government Office for the North West; and - 6.
-North West Regional Assembly. - 6.2 The SA report was subject to a statutory public consultation period alongside the Draft SPD for a minimum of 4 weeks.
-Those wishing to make any comments on this report, were advised to send submitted to the address below:
+- 6.1 To fulfil the requirements of Stage A5 in the SA process we will send this Scoping Report to the following consultation bodies:

+- 1. The Countryside Agency

+- 2. The Historic Buildings and Monuments Commission for England (English Heritage);

+- 3. English Nature; and

+- 4. The Environment Agency.

+- 5. Government Office for the North West.

+- 6.2 The SA report will be subject to a statutory public consultation period alongside the Draft SPD for a minimum of 4 weeks.
+If you wish to make any comments on this report, then representations should be submitted to the address below:

-Planning Policy Section 2nd Floor, Craig House 5 Bank Street Bury BL9 0DN
+Planning Policy Section

+2nd Floor, Craig House 5 Bank Street Bury, BL9 0DN